httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Digest: sha-512=WZDPaVn/7XgHaAy8pmojAkGWoRx2UFChF41A2svX+TaPm
                 AbwAgBWnrIiYllu7BNNyealdVLvRwE\nmTHWXvJwew==
 ~~~

+Basing `Digest` on representation data takes into account the effect of HTTP
+semantics on messages; for example, the content can be affected by Range
+Requests or methods such as HEAD, while the way the content is transferred "on
+the wire" is dependent on other transformations (e.g. transfer codings for
+HTTP/1.1 - see {{Section 6.1 of HTTP11}}).
+To help illustrate how such things
+affect `Digest`, several examples are provided in {{resource-representation}}.

 A `Digest` field MAY contain multiple representation-data-digest values.
 For example, a server may provide representation-data-digest values using different algorithms,